Sayshal/spell-book/ROADMAP.md

 - Trigger point at end of `SpellBook.formHandler()` after all spell data is processed and saved
 - Debug logging for troubleshooting CPR automation issues

 **Technical details:** The integration runs after all spell preparation changes are committed to actor flags, ensuring CPR receives the most up-to-date spell configuration.
-The implementation includes comprehensive error handling to prevent CPR issues from affecting core spell book functionality.
+The implementation includes error handling to prevent CPR issues from affecting core spell book functionality.

 ## v1.1.0+ - Advanced Features